Organizations often have three levels of controls:

-Such computer systems lend themselves particularly well to applications of management exception, a control principle which suggests that managers should be informed of a situation only if control data show significant deviations from standards.
-The use of the management exception principle can often be used effectively, managers need to be careful that they do not become so pre-occupied with problems and they ignore positive accomplishments of subordinates.
+Such computer systems lend themselves particularly well to applications of management by exception, a control principle which suggests that managers should be informed of a situation only if control data show significant deviations from standards.
+The use of the management by exception principle can often be used effectively, managers need to be careful that they do not become so pre-occupied with problems and they ignore positive accomplishments of subordinates.

 5. Recognise positive performance

 When performance meets or exceeds the set standards, usually no corrective action is necessary.
 The type of recognition given can vary from verbal “well done” for routine achievement to more substantial rewards, such as bonuses, training opportunities, or pay rises, for major achievements or consistently good work.
 These approaches are consistent with motivation theories, such as the expectancy of rewarding good performance in order to sustain it an encourage further improvements.

 When standards are not met, mangers must carefully assess the reasons as to why and take corrective action.
 As part of their evaluation, managers often personally check the standard is not desirable because the standards are, in fact, inappropriate – usually because of changing conditions.
 More often, through, corrective actions are needed to reach standards.